EMDR Therapy

 What is EMDR?

-Eye movement desensitization and reprocessing (EMDR) is a type of therapy carried out for mental health treatment.
+Eye movement desensitisation and reprocessing (EMDR) is a type of Therapy carried out for mental health.
 This method involves moving the eyes in a specific way while processing traumatic memories.
-EMDR therapy has a long-term goal of helping someone to heal from past trauma or other distressing life experiences.
+EMDR Therapy has a long-term goal of helping someone to heal from past trauma or other distressing life experiences.

-Have you got EMDR therapists at Leone Centre?
+Do you have EMDR Therapists at Leone Centre?

 Yes.
-Our experienced EMDR therapists include Lynn Buckley and Lina Kaas.
-Both therapists practise EMDR therapy to treat mental health issues such as PTSD, anxiety, chronic stress, eating disorders, and traumatic past events.
+Currently, our EMDR Therapy is provided by Peter Bryant, Lynn Buckley and Violeta Jawdokimova.
+We offer EMDR Therapy to treat issues such as PTSD, anxiety, chronic stress, eating disorders, and unresolved traumatic past events, both in London and online.

 What is the difference between EMDR and Brainspotting?